pingidentity/terraform-provider-davinci/docs/resources/variable.md

 ### Required

-- `context` (String) The variable context.
-Must be one of: `company`, `flowInstance`, `user`.
+- `context` (String) A string that specifies the context of the variable.
+Options are `company`, `flow`, `flowInstance`, `user`.
 This field is immutable and will trigger a replace plan if changed.
-- `environment_id` (String) The ID of the PingOne environment to create the DaVinci connection.
+- `environment_id` (String) The ID of the PingOne environment to manage the DaVinci variable in.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
-- `name` (String) The name of the variable.
+- `name` (String) A string that specifies the name of the variable.
 This field is immutable and will trigger a replace plan if changed.
-- `type` (String) The variable's data type.
-Must be one of `string`, `number`, `boolean`, `object`.
+- `type` (String) A string that specifies the variable's data type.
+Options are `boolean`, `number`, `object`, `secret`, `string`.

 ### Optional

 - `description` (String) A string that specifies the description of the variable.
+- `empty_value` (Boolean) A boolean that specifies whether the variable's `value` must be kept as an empty string.
+Conflicts with `value`, `empty_value`.
+- `flow_id` (String) A string that specifies the ID of the flow to which the variable is assigned.
+This field is required when the `context` field is set to `flow`.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.
-- `max` (Number) The maximum value of the variable, if the `type` parameter is set as `number`.
+- `max` (Number) An integer that specifies the maximum value of the variable, if the `type` parameter is set as `number`.
 Defaults to `2000`.
-- `min` (Number) The minimum value of the variable, if the `type` parameter is set as `number`.
+- `min` (Number) An integer that specifies the minimum value of the variable, if the `type` parameter is set as `number`.
 Defaults to `0`.
 - `mutable` (Boolean) A boolean that specifies whether the variable is mutable.
 If `true`, the variable can be modified by the flow.
 If `false`, the variable is read-only and cannot be modified by the flow.
 Defaults to `true`.
-- `value` (String, Sensitive) Variable value as string, type will be inferred from the value specified in the `type` parameter.
+- `value` (String, Sensitive) A string that specifies the default value of the variable, the type will be inferred from the value specified in the `type` parameter.
+If left blank or omitted, the resource will not track the variable's value in state.
+If the variable value should be tracked in state as an empty string, use the `empty_value` parameter.
+Conflicts with `value`, `empty_value`.

 ### Read-Only

 - `id` (String) The ID of this resource.
+- `value_service` (String, Sensitive) A string that specifies the value of the variable in the service, the type will be inferred from the value specified in the `type` parameter.

 ## Import